mathjax/MathJax/mathjax/docs/rst/signals.rst

 new listeners.
 It does this by clearing the message history so that new listeners have no old posts to hear.

-The actual message passed along the signal can be anything, but is frequently a string constant indicating the message value.
+The actual message passed along by the signal can be anything, but is frequently a string constant indicating the message value.
 It could also be a JavaScript array containing data, or an object containing `key:value` pairs.
 All the listeners receive the data as part of the